 At a Glance

-This collection consists of Arthur E. Carlisle's personal subject files, arranged in alphabetical order, including nuclear regulatory commission, playgrounds, parking lots, pharmacy site, political announcements, etc. The materials also include records related to the Office's operating budget.
+This collection consists of a mostly complete run (C-Z) of Arthur E. Carlisle's personal subject and correspondence files, arranged in alphabetical order.
+Topics include housing issues, nuclear reactor on campus, area playgrounds, parking lots, College of Pharmacy site, political announcements, etc.

 Using the Collection

 Rare Book and Manuscript Library

 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.

 This collection is located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 All administrative records of the University are restricted for 25 years from the date of creation.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.